CreatorWorkflowsNow/.github/profile/README.md

 ## Hi there 👋

-Please contact Dale Stubblefield if you are interested in joining this GitHub Org.
+The main purpose of this GitHub Org is to allow Creator Workflow SCs a central place to perform Source Control operations for their apps and collaborate together.

-It's main purpose is to allow Creator Workflow SCs a central place to perform Source Control operations for their apps and collaborate together.
+Please contact Dale Stubblefield if you are interested in joining.

 <!--